 Overall I would say that if you are looking for a new window unit that will cool your living room, master bedroom, or small apartment then this would be a great fit for you.
 It comes with all of your standard features you would need on an air conditioner as well as coming in at a great low price point.
 If you would like to purchase or learn more about this unit then please click here to be taken to Amazon’s product page.

-If you find that your room is too big or too small for this unit then I would recommend checking out our official RefrigerantHQ Window Air Conditioner Buyer’s Guide by clicking here.
+If you find that your room is too big or too small for this unit then I would recommend checking out our official RefrigerantHQ Window Air Conditioner Buyer’s Guide.